markfickett/xbee-homeautomation/README.markdown

 * Python >= 2.7 (uses argparse, introduced in 2.7)
 * [Enum](http://pypi.python.org/pypi/enum/) for enumerations
-* [setuptools](pypi.python.org/pypi/setuptools) used by the installation scripts of some other packages

 Included Dependencies
 ---------------------

+These dependencies are included as [git submodules](http://git-scm.com/book/en/Git-Tools-Submodules).
+After cloning (or when pulling to your clone of) this repository, use `git submodule update --init` to sync all the submodules.

-* [pySerial](https://github.com/makerbot/pyserial) for communication over serial USB with the XBee device
+* [pySerial](http://pyserial.sourceforge.net/) for communication over serial USB with the XBee device, using submodule [forked on github](https://github.com/makerbot/pyserial)
 * [pysignals](https://github.com/theojulienne/PySignals) for decoupled communication (to and among plugins), using submodule [forked on github](https://github.com/markfickett/PySignals)
 * [python-xbee](http://code.google.com/p/python-xbee/downloads/list) for low-level API-mode communication with the XBee device, using submodule [forked on github](https://github.com/markfickett/python-xbee)
 * [Yapsy](http://sourceforge.net/projects/yapsy/) for plugin loading, using submodule [forked on github](https://github.com/markfickett/yapsy)

 Related Work
 ------------